How to Make a Basement Warmer in 9 Steps

-Humans have long been burrowing underground as protection against intruders and elements, and in the modern home, a cozy basement has an archetypal appeal to this very instinct.
-But the major drawback to basement living is that this space can be cold, drafty, and not very appealing to anyone seeking a burrow on a cold winter's night.
+Humans have long been burrowing underground as protection against intruders and the elements, and in the modern home, a cozy basement appeals to this instinct.
+But the major drawback to basement living is that this space can be cold, drafty, and not very inviting to anyone seeking a burrow on a cold winter's night.
 A basement that can be refreshingly cool on a hot summer day can chill you to the bone when the weather is cold.
 In many homes, a basement that is otherwise nicely finished still remains largely unused unless it can be made warm enough.

-Basements are the logical place to expand additional living space.
-Considerable effort and money go into making basements warmer and less drafty, yet all too often these solutions don't entirely fix the problem.
+Yet basements are the logical place to expand additional living space.
+Considerable effort and money go into making basements warmer and less drafty, but all too often, these standard solutions don't entirely fix the problem.

-The solutions most commonly recommended for warming up a basement are to insulate the below-grade walls, raise the subfloor above the slab, and add heating—either through installing radiant heat floors or making revisions to the main HVAC ductwork system.
+The solutions most commonly recommended for warming up a basement are to insulate the below-grade walls and the floors, and to add heating—either through installing radiant heat floors or making revisions to the main HVAC ductwork system.

 To be usable, most basements need to have some source of active heating.
 Radiant-heat floors are great, but they are also quite expensive to install.
 For an electric radiant-heat floor, you can expect to pay upwards of $12 per square foot to have it installed, and you shouldn't be surprised to see your annual electrical bill jump by several hundred dollars.
-For hydroponic systems that operate by circulating tubes of warmed water beneath the floor, annual operation costs are less expensive, but installation can easily cost you $15,000 to $20,000.
+For hydronic systems that operate by circulating tubes of warmed water beneath the floor, annual operation costs are less expensive, but installation can easily cost you $15,000 to $20,000.